 13.2.2 Comprise at least three (3) members who shall be SLSS Life Members, and

-13.2.3 Comprise of at least two (2) members who are members of the SLSS Lifesaving Committee and two (2) members who are members of the SLSS Surf Sports Committee.
+13.2.3 Comprise of at least two (2) members who are members of the SLSS Lifesaving and Education Committee and two (2) members who are members of the SLSS Surf Sports Committee.

 13.3 Five (5) elected members of the Committee shall form a quorum.